-These tests may give the specialist more information about the cancer such as where exactly it is in your body, if it is growing or if it has spread and what stage it is.
+These tests will give the specialist more information about the cancer such as where exactly it is, if it is growing, if it has spread and at what stage it is.
 This is called staging.
 Staging helps to work out the best treatment for you.